-Further, if the Accountable Persons have failed to comply with their accountability obligations under the BEAR, their deferred remuneration will be reduced by an amount that is proportionate to the failure, as required by BEAR.
+Further, if an Accountable Executive of ANZ has failed to comply with their accountability obligations under the BEAR, their deferred remuneration will be reduced by an amount that is proportionate to the failure, as required by BEAR.

 An employee's deferred remuneration is also subject to ANZ's on-going and absolute discretion to further defer the vesting.
 Where ANZ exercises this discretion, the vesting date is postponed and will not vest unless and until ANZ determines it should vest.